awsdocs/amazon-rds-user-guide/doc_source/Concepts.DBInstanceClass.md

 + **db\.r3** – Instance classes that provide memory optimization\.

 The following are the burstable performance DB instance classes available:
 + **db\.t4g** – Newest\-generation general\-purpose instance classes powered by Arm\-based AWS Graviton2 processors\.
 These deliver better price performance than previous\-generation burstable performance DB instance classes for a broad set of burstable general\-purpose workloads\.
+Amazon RDS T4g instances are configured for Unlimited mode, which means that they can burst beyond the baseline over a 24\-hour window for an additional charge\.

   You can modify a DB instance to use one of the DB instance classes powered by AWS Graviton2 processors by completing the same steps as with any other DB instance modification\.
 + **db\.t3** – Next generation instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
+T3 instances are configured for Unlimited mode\.
 These instance classes provide more computing capacity than the previous db\.t2 instance classes\.
 They are powered by the AWS Nitro System, a combination of dedicated hardware and lightweight hypervisor\.
 + **db\.t2** – Instance classes that provide a baseline performance level, with the ability to burst to full CPU usage\.
+T2 instances aren't configured for Unlimited mode\.

 **Note**
 The DB instance classes that use the AWS Nitro System \(db\.m5, db\.r5, db\.t3\) are throttled on combined read plus write workload\.

-For DB instance class hardware specifications, see [Hardware specifications for DB instance classes ](#Concepts.DBInstanceClass.Summary)\.
+For DB instance class hardware specifications, see [Hardware specifications for DB instance classes](#Concepts.DBInstanceClass.Summary)\.

 ## Supported DB engines for DB instance classes<a name="Concepts.DBInstanceClass.Support"></a>